 University Scholar Plan of Study

 The Plan of Study is a coherent set of undergraduate and, often, graduate classes selected by you to ensure that your final three semesters of coursework will provide in-depth expertise and knowledge in support of your University Scholar project and your academic goals.
-The plan should be characterized by intellectual rigor, creativity, and an eagerness to go beyond the restrictions of major requirements.
+The plan should be characterized by intellectual rigor, creativity, and an eagerness to go beyond the major requirements.

 - You will present your plan of study on a “plan of study comparison” form which will list your normal plan of study on the left-hand side and your proposed University Scholar plan of study on the right-hand side.